Upswell Co-Create: Call for Session Ideas

 - Your content is unique, relevant/timely, and furthers the goals listed above.

-- Your ability to effectively deliver your content and engage participants in a virtual environment.
+- Your ability to effectively deliver your content and engage participants in a virtual and/or in-person environment.

 - The session offers tools, skills, knowledge, and resources for the intended audience.